pgadmin-org/pgadmin4/docs/en_US/query_tool.rst

 * Implement or remove SQL style or toggle C style comment notation within your code.

+You can also **drag and drop** certain objects from the treeview which can save time in typing long object names.
+Text containing the object name will be fully qualified with schema.
+Double quotes will be added if required.
+For functions and procedures, the function name along with parameter names will be pasted in the Query Tool.

 The Data Output Panel
 *********************